GoogleCloudPlatform/community/tutorials/couchbase-on-google-kubernetes-engine-using-terraform/index.md

 Run the `terraform apply` command to install the Couchbase operator and cluster into your Kubernetes cluster.

-You can verify the workloads in the GCP Console, or you can run the `kubectl get pods` command to view the pods:
+You can verify the workloads in the Cloud Console, or you can run the `kubectl get pods` command to view the pods:

     D:\Program Files\Google\Cloud SDK>kubectl get pods --all-namespaces
     NAMESPACE     NAME                                                          READY   STATUS    RESTARTS   AGE